Corporate Governance

 Compliance

 The Company’s goal is to become a leading VC investor in the deep tech and life sciences sectors, both in the UK and internationally.
-Further details of the Company’s business model and strategy can be found in its Annual Report (in particular, in the Chief Executive Officer’s Statement).
+Further details of the Company’s business model and strategy can be found in the 2025 Annual Report and Accounts – Chief Executive Officer’s Statement on pages 6 to 9.

 Application

-The Board should embody and promote a corporate culture that is based on sound ethical values and behaviours and use it as an asset and a source of competitive advantage.
+The Board should embody and promote a corporate culture that is based on sound ethical values and behaviours, and which is supportive of the delivery of the Company’s established purpose, strategy and business model.

-The policy set by the Board should be visible in the actions and decisions of the chief executive and the rest of the management team.
+The desired culture should be reflected in the actions and decisions of the Board and executive management team.
 Corporate values should guide the objectives and strategy of the company.

 Compliance